mums2/mpactr/README.md

   first ionization in the tandem MS/MS workflow.

-All filters are independent, meaning they can be used to create a project-specific workflow, or you can learn more in **cite vignette**.
+All filters are independent, meaning they can be used to create a project-specific workflow, or you can learn more in [the Filter vignette](articles/filter2.html).

 ## Installation